agra-uni-bremen/BioViz/README.md

 # BioViz #

-*BioViz is a software to visualize digital microfluidic biochip (DMFB) assays.*
+*BioViz is an interactive software to visualize digital microfluidic biochip (DMFB) assays.*

 --------------------------